ch4itu/EternalBliss/README.md

 ## 📖 Overview

 Eternal Bliss is a **fully on-chain P2P RPG** built natively on the Algorand blockchain.
-Everything — your hero, stats, battles, progress, economy, maps, and even chat — is stored and executed directly on-chain.
+Everything — your hero, assets, stats, battles, progress, economy, maps, and even chat — is stored and executed directly on-chain.

 **No servers.
 No external databases.